 Use practical examples and consider checking employees’ understanding of your policies.
 Train up new starters and get staff to sign to confirm they have read and understand all your policies.

-Review each IT policy annually to ensure it still fits with your business.
+Review each IT policy regularly to ensure it still fits with your business.
 Encourage staff to report issues.
 Are policies creating barriers to getting work done?
 Are they being followed correctly?